P3TE/game-off-2013/README.md

 it with an invigorating fighting game, integrated into the RPG in the exact same way as the existing battle system.

 ## Story
 You’re trapped, left alone to rot in your cell for the rest of your days.
 That is, until the voice of a mysterious woman sounds through the equipment grafted to your skull.
 Time to escape, she says.
-Alarms are wailing, but guards aren't anywhere to be seen.
+Alarms are wailing, but guards are rarely to be seen.
 And what was that just then?
 Some kind of scratching behind that door?
 Pick up a sword.
 Like she said, it’s time to escape.

 ## Development
 Starting about 10 days late, we produced the first alpha version of the game with some rudimentary elements of the top-down TPG mode functioning and a few pieces of concept art on the 12th of this month.